Proposals for Faculty-led Short Courses

 March Faculty must begin to develop detailed syllabus and tentative itinerary and budget which will be used for academic approval, program bidding, and marketing to students.

-April Faculty will be notified of final acceptance from Provost's Office
+April Faculty must submit Stage 2 Materials through online account and will be notified of final acceptance from Provost's Office

 May-September Faculty should begin to advertise the short course and hold info sessions to recruit students.
 The SAO will provide faculty with information about the application process, deposits and deadlines prior to their info sessions.
 Faculty should notify the SAO of the date/time/location of info sessions so that someone from the SAO can attend the meeting and the meeting details can be advertised on the SAO website.